KomodoPlatform/NotaryNodes/season5/candidates/ocean/README.md

 Ocean is a Komodo IT Expert and Senior Software Engineer.

-He joined the Komodo team in 2018 and actively involved in the development of Komodo related software.
+Since 2018 he was actively involved in the development of Komodo related software.

 He is one of developers of the first Komodo GUI wallet - Komodo-Qt (KomodoOcean) and many other various tools.